ayushgun/mac/README.md

 # Fonts

-You should install the `JetBrains Mono` (nerd) font prior to using these dotfiles.
-You can find a free download on the JetBrains website.
+You should install the `Source Code Pro` (nerd) font prior to using these dotfiles.